 5. Run db:seed

-Now, run Laravel database seeder to create the rows:
+Now, run Laravel database seeder from the terminal to create the rows:

 php artisan db:seed